IQDevs/Awesome-IQDevs/README.md

 * [PlatformIO](http://platformio.org/) : PlatformIO is an open source ecosystem for IoT development.
 Cross-platform build system and library manager.
 Continuous and IDE integration.
 Arduino and MBED compatible.
 Ready for Cloud compiling.
 * [IncludeOS](http://www.includeos.org/) : A performant, minimal unikernel operating system for the cloud
 * [Unicorn](http://www.unicorn-engine.org/) : Unicorn is a lightweight multi-platform, multi-architecture CPU emulator framework
+* [Yocto Project](https://www.yoctoproject.org) : The Yocto Project is an open source collaboration project that provides templates, tools and methods to help you create custom Linux-based systems for embedded products regardless of the hardware architecture

 ## Hacking & Security
 * [Snyk](https://snyk.io) : Fix vulnerabilities in Node & npm dependencies with a click